Q & A: Man from Atlantis, “Invitation to Hell,” Wizards and Warriors

 Katie

 A weekly version of Man from Atlantis premiered on Thursday, September 22nd, 1977.
 The show as pulled after only nine of thirteen produced episodes had been aired.
-The remaining four episodes were burned off in April, May and June of 1978.
+The remaining four episodes were burned off in April, May and June 1978.
 Other members of the cast included Belinda Montgomery (as Dr. Elizabeth Merrill, the love interest) and Victor Buono (as Mr. Shubert, the villain).

-Man from Atlantis joined the history books when, in October of 1979, it became the first television series made in the United States to be sold into syndication in the People’s Republic of China.
+Man from Atlantis joined the history books when, in October 1979, it became the first television series made in the United States to be sold into syndication in the People’s Republic of China.
 The four made-for-TV movies and thirteen hour-long episodes were sold to the Chinese Central Television Station of Peking by Taft H-B International Inc. to be shown three times during four years [3].

 There was a TV show -or- made for TV movie about a family who moves to a neighborhood and in the middle of the neighborhood is a health club, which everyone is a member of…The Husband is either a NASA scientist or a former Astronaut, he has a wife and two kids.
 He comes to find out that once you join this health club (like his wife and kids eventually do) the people from the health club separate their souls from their bodies and their souls go to hell…but they don’t realize it- as in hell, the neighborhood is the same and the TV Show when they show Hell- is all filmed in red light…The husband investigates the club, finds out about what happened to his family, gets some experimental space suit from NASA and is able to go to hell, get his family’s souls and returns them home…I think at the end of the TV show, the health club burns down…and his family is safe.